Brothers Osborne discography

-American country music duo Brothers Osborne have released three studio albums, one live album, one extended play, nine singles, ten promotional singles, ten music videos and appeared on three albums.
+American country music duo Brothers Osborne have released four studio albums, one live album, one extended play, 12 singles, three promotional singles, 11 music videos and appeared on four albums.

 The sibling duo signed with Capitol Records Nashville in 2012 and issued their debut single the following year titled "Let's Go There".
-Their label followed it with "Rum", which appeared on their 2014 extended play.
+Their label followed it with "Rum", which was a top 40 American country single.
+"Rum" appeared on their 2014 extended play.
+The extended play reached the top 25 of the Billboard Top Country Albums chart.
 In 2015, the duo released their third single titled "Stay a Little Longer".
-It became their first major hit, reaching the top five of Billboard Hot Country Songs chart and certified platinum in sales.
+It became their first commercial success, reaching the top five of Billboard Hot Country Songs chart and certified platinum in sales.
 This was followed by their studio album in 2015 titled Pawn Shop, which debuted at number three on the Billboard Top Country Albums chart.
-The album also spawned the top 20 hit single "It Ain't My Fault".
+The album also spawned the top 20 single "It Ain't My Fault".

 In 2018, the duo released their second album titled Port Saint Joe.
 It became their highest-charting album to date, reaching number two on the Billboard country albums list.
 It spawned two top 40 singles: "Shoot Me Straight" and "I Don't Remember Me (Before You)".
 In 2019, they released their first live concert album titled Live at the Ryman.
 In October 2020, their third studio album was released called Skeletons.
-It debuted in the top five of the country albums chart and has since spawned the charting single, "All Night".
+It debuted in the top five of the country albums chart and the top 15 of the Billboard 200 albums chart.
+It included two singles that reached top 40 positions on the American country charts: "Shoot Me Straight" and "I Don't Remember Me (Before You)".

+Their third studio album Skeletons was released in October 2020.
+It made the top five of the Top Country Albums chart and the top 50 of the Billboard 200.
+Its lead single "All Night" reached the top 25 of the American country chart while becoming a top five single on Canada's Country Songs chart.
+It was followed by "I'm Not for Everyone" which reached the top 40 on the country charts.
+The duo's next single was released in 2023 called "Nobody's Nobody", which has since made the American and Canadian country charts.